Decentraland-DAO/wiki-adv/(Concept) Wearables.md

 It's very important to play with **Control Weight** and **Ending Control Step** settings.
 If you want to achieve very close result to reference image, **set Control Weight to 0.6 - 0.8**.
 If you notice that influence of image is too high, you can play with lower numbers **0.3 - 0.4**.
 This is recommended numbers, but, usually, numbers depends from image that used as reference. **Ending Control Step** is rarely used, but might be helpful too, you can play with this numbers of this setting too.

-## image generation with IP-Adapter and prompt example
+## Example with IP-Adapter and prompt

 **positive:** 1girl, fullbody, stand pose, cap, hoodie, joggers, (white background:1.5), look at camera, <<lora:add_detail:0.8>>